 Meet our visionaries

-It's back-to-school season, and millions of low-income kids in the United States will start classes without the glasses they need.
+Every fall, millions of kids in the United States begin attending school without the glasses they need.
 What does that mean?
 It means they will face a huge barrier to reading and learning and shoulder a needless burden to their self-esteem and confidence.

 But low-income kids are not the only vulnerable people in the U.S. who urgently need vision care and properly prescribed glasses.